Buttermilk Benefits: Complete Health Guide

 Is Buttermilk Healthy for Everyone?

-While the list of buttermilk benefits is impressive it is equally important to look at its possible risks.Buttermilk still contains lactose which can cause discomfort in people with severe lactose intolerance.
+While the list of buttermilk benefits is impressive Buttermilk benefits is equally important to look at its possible risks.Buttermilk still contains lactose which can cause discomfort in people with severe lactose intolerance.

 Those with dairy allergies should avoid it entirely as it can trigger allergic reactions ranging from stomach upset to more severe symptoms.